dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/image-source-adapter.md

 **Parameters**

-`image` The image to add to the buffer.
+`image`: The image to add to the buffer.

 ### hasNextImageToFetch